-The list of ESG issues that create risks and opportunities for Eurazeo is available in Section 3.2.1.
+The list of ESG issues that create risks and opportunities for Eurazeo is available in Section 3.2.1 Summary table of risks and opportunities.
 The risks and opportunities relating to these issues as well as the policies and procedures rolled out are described in the Universal Registration Document in the relevant sections on each issue.